hydra3333/Smart_Stay_Awake_2/README.md

 * On **Release -> Published**, the workflow builds **onefile** and **onedir**, zips them, lists ZIP contents, and attaches them to the release.
 * ZIP names are derived from the **release tag** (sanitized).
-* Any `Stay_Awake_icon.*` at the repo root are copied into both deliverables and the workflow prints exactly which icon files were included.
+* Any `Smart_Stay_Awake_icon.*` at the repo root are copied into both deliverables and the workflow prints exactly which icon files were included.
-* The workflow also pre-builds a multi-size `Stay_Awake_icon.ico` for PyInstaller.
+* The workflow also pre-builds a multi-size `Smart_Stay_Awake_icon.ico` for PyInstaller.

 ---